samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

 By **Samuel Belko**, published on September 29, 2023.

-In my opinion, studying math should ideally make you a person that is able to *increase clarity* of a wide range of ideas.
+In my opinion, studying math should ideally make you a person that is able to *increase clarity & understanding*.[^1]

 Some other reasons include:
 - **_usefulness_**